Latest Touring Route!

 There is a story to tell and something to learn in most outback towns, and Menindee on the Darling River is no exception.

-If you are looking for a quite convenient spot on the Darling River to park your caravan/campervan or four wheel drive for overnight or as long as you like, call in and check out our great camp sites.
+Nelia Gaari Station, north of Menindee.
+If you are looking for a quite convenient spot on the Darling River to park your caravan/campervan or four-wheel drive for overnight or as long as you like.

-Historic Bindara Station is located on the West side of the Darling, south of Kinchega National Park.
-The Station is ideally situated between Pooncarie & Menindee and also a convenient stop off between Mungo & Kinchega National Parks.
+Historic Bindara Station is located on the West side of the Darling, south of Menindee.
+The Station is ideally situated between Pooncarie & Menindee and also a convenient stop-off between Mungo & Kinchega National Parks.